 Right after the Financial Statements come their notes in most annual reports of Indian companies.
 Here, additional elucidation regarding various components of these statements is provided to offer a detailed explanation of company debts, capitalised leases, taxations, etc.

 The final section of every annual report of a company generally comprises a discussion along with a business analysis conducted by the organisation’s management.
 Info-graphics, flow charts, graphs of different metrics, etc. are some of the most common representations in this section, which help to highlight data essential for business growth.
 Such analysis concluded showcases the financial expectations and plans for the commercial growth of a company in the near future.

-Hence, as per the above discussion, one can understand that annual report is an extensive financial document which should be made available to the public.
+Hence, as per the above discussion, one can understand that the annual report is an extensive financial document that should be made available to the public.
 It enables potential investors and existing shareholders to be aware of the business operations and financial condition of an organisation.